Have you heard the Good News??

 No one who leans his soul on the forgiveness of sins will ever be lost.
 And the man who does this will be doing good works.
 There will be fruit in his life.
 His works may seem lowly.
 No one may notice them.
 He may not even notice them himself.
 But God sees them because this man lives by the forgiveness of sins.
 His works in the judgment are therefore only the evidence of the great Christian faith—"I believe in the forgiveness of sins."

-In the invitation of the gospel of Christ all are being called to trust in God's unmerited grace by faith in the blood of Jesus Christ to wash away all their sin and guilt.
+Let "whosoever will" call upon His name in prayer to God and He will not only freely forgive, but He will give the gift of the Holy Spirit to begin to write God's Law upon heart of the forgiven believer.
+In the message of the gospel of Christ all are being called to trust in God's unmerited grace by faith in the blood of Jesus Christ to wash away all their sin and guilt.
 The free gift of forgiveness and eternal life is promised to all who accept the invitation to come to Christ to partake of the cleansing water of life.
-Let "whosoever will" call upon His name and He will not only freely forgive, but He will give the gift of the Holy Spirit to begin to write God's Law upon heart of the forgiven believer.

 Will you cast yourself upon the mercy of God in Christ?
-Pray this simple prayer to Jesus now and He will in no way cast you away.
+Pray this simple prayer to Jesus now and He will not cast you away.
+Start each and every day with a prayer like this:

 Lord Jesus, I know that my life is full of sin and selfishness.

-Please forgive me of my sins and reckon me as righteous through faith in your sinless life and atoning death on Calvary.
+Please forgive me of my sins and treat me as sinless through faith in your sinless life and atoning death on Calvary.
 Please write your commandments upon my heart and daily teach me to call upon You for your forgiveness and unmerited grace.

 I pray in Jesus' name.
 Amen.